Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-To decide the best course of treatment for you, your health care team needs to know as much as they can about your cancer.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your cancer.
 This may involve getting some tests and working with more than one doctor or other type of health care professional.
-You may decide that you want to get a second opinion to help you choose a treatment.
+And you may decide that you want to get a second opinion to help you choose a treatment.